danijerez/updater/README.md

     end note

     note left of download
-        It will show the download {url} process and the time taken
+        It will show the download {0} process and the time taken
     end note